What look like large rubber bands can put a little extra snap into your strength-training routine.

-Resistance bands range from simple, flat therapy bands to flat loop bands and elastic tubing with interchangeable handles that make them more user friendly.
+Resistance bands range from simple, flat therapy bands to flat loop bands and elastic tubing with interchangeable handles that make them more user-friendly.

 The more strength that’s required for an exercise, the higher the resistance you’ll need from the band.
-For instance, you’ll need more tension for a chest press than a bicep curl, explains Travers.)
+(As an example, you’ll need more tension for a chest press than a bicep curl, explains Travers.)

 Also, consider the types of accessories that come with the bands, such as door attachments or ankle cuffs, and match them with the types of exercise you plan to do.

 Don’t add too much resistance for an exerciser or you won’t have a smooth range of motion.
 You’ll benefit more from using good form with lower resistance than by trying to up the tension level.